 - Gifts to charity

 How do we do that?
 For one, our website is always updated when prices increase, and our software lets you know upfront when your return requires a paid version of TaxAct instead of Free.
-If you are prompted to upgrade at any point in your return, it’s only due to the fact that the Free edition doesn’t cover one or more of your individual tax needs.
-Of course, if you ever have any questions about what is included in any of our products, you can view a full list of forms and features by clicking the “Benefits” and “Forms” tabs on our Free Edition page.
+If you are prompted to upgrade at any point in your return, it’s only because the Free edition doesn’t cover one or more of your individual tax needs.
+Of course, if you ever have any questions about what is included in any of our products, you can view a full list of forms and features by clicking the “Benefits” and “Forms” tabs here.

 The bottom line when it comes to “You get what you pay for.”

 Millions of people pay nearly $120 per year for a subscription to Amazon Prime, all so they can take advantage of “free” next-day or two-day shipping on their purchases.
 “Free two-day shipping” is a perfect example of how all of this works: Nothing is really free — there is a cost for every product or service out there, even if it’s not obvious on the surface.